 “Trinity noun in Christianity, the union of Father, Son and Holy Ghost in one God.” – Chambers English Dictionary.

-The idea is that when the Bible says that there is one God, the one God is really Father, Son and Holy Spirit.
+Based on these definitions, the idea is that when the Bible says that there is one God, the one God is really Father, Son and Holy Spirit.